Posts tagged parkrun

 parkrun Compass Club: Global

-To be eligible for the Compass Club badge the event name must have the words north, south, east or west in the title.
+To be eligible for the Compass Club badge the event name must have the words North, South, East or West in the title.
 It counts even if the word is part of the name rather than a compass position (e.g loWESToft). parkrun challenge apps tend to use the short name of the event so if the compass position is in the long name it might not count on the app that you’re using.
 For the purposes of this page I’ve included all compass positions in both the long and short names.

-Graphics show parkrun events that are open to the public.
+This page shows parkrun events that are open to the public.
 Note that Mount Pleasant, the most southerly parkrun event in the world is a closed event on an MOD facility and not accessible to the public so it is not listed here.

 Russian parkrun events were suspended in early 2022 following the invasion of Ukraine.
 Prior to this Russia was home to the most northerly parkrun event in the world at Vorkuta Borodskoy Park and two events containing “north” in Russian language: Lesopark Severny and Severnoe Tushino.